 Enjoy a unique architectural beauty situated right within the Empire State Plaza in Albany, New York.
 The Egg Performing Arts Center is not only renowned for its unique structure, but also for being a fantastic music venue.
 The Egg holds multiple performances throughout each year, hosting a variety of talented musicians and groups.

 Back in 1966, construction for The Egg began and was completed 12 years later in 1978.
 Architect, Wallace Harrison, designed the building and its distinct shape.
 Two theaters are among The Egg, including the Lewis A. Swyer Theater and the Kitty Carlisle Hart Theater.
 The Swyer Theater seats approximately 450 people, whereas the latter seats 982.
 Due to its great size, the Hart Theater hosts larger productions.
 However, the Swyer Theater hosts smaller events, such as chamber music concerts, cabaret and much more.

-Because of the COVID-19 pandemic, most of the performances at The Egg can be viewed via livestream.
-If you’re interested in enjoying a concert virtually, be sure to check out The Egg’s website for plenty of upcoming events and performances.
+Be sure to check out The Egg’s website for plenty of upcoming events and performances.